blundell/awesome-fuchsia/README.md

 - [Source](https://fuchsia.googlesource.com/zircon/+/refs/heads/master/system/) - Zircon source code

 ## Garnet
 Garnet is the first Fuchsia layer above the kernel.
 It contains a variety of low-level things that every OS needs including device drivers (network, graphics, etc) and software installation.
-The Garmet UI services are called `Mozart`.
+The Garnet UI services are called `Mozart`.

 ### Scenic (graphics engine)
 Scenic is a Garnet service that composes graphical objects from multiple processes into a shared scene graph.
 The objects can cast shadows or reflect light onto each other, even if the originating processes have no knowledge of each other.